International Journal on Software and Systems Modeling (SoSyM)

 Wil van der Aalst (Germany)

-Dániel Varró (Canada)
+Dániel Varró (Sweden)

 Andrzej Wasowski (Denmark)